1925–26 Yale Bulldogs men's ice hockey season: Season

 After the exam break, the team returned with a rematch against Dartmouth.
 Wheelock was again starring in goal and had the Elis ahead by a single goal in the later part of the third period before the Indians finally broke through and opposing captain Manser notched a hat-trick in about 6 minutes to steal the game from Yale.
 The continued lack of scoring and practice time did not set the team up well for their showdown with Harvard, who were looking for revenge after missing out on the title the year before.
 Coach Wanamaker seemingly tried every lineup combination he could but nothing was able to get through the stingy Crimson defense and Harvard skated to a comfortable win.

 After a loss to the George Owen-led Boston A. A. squad, Yale ended it season attempting to win at least one of the Triangular League series.
 First up was the Princeton rematch, and while the team was at its full complement of players, the Elis didn't have much practice time beforehand.
 Frey got an early goal but Princeton answered quickly.
 The rest of the game saw several opportunities but neither netminder gave in.
 Overtime was needed but it too was scoreless until just before the full 5 minutes had elapsed when Princeton's Hallock notched his second of the match.

-Coming into the final game against Harvard, Yale had little to play for other than pride but that didn't stop some 11,000 fans from attending the game.
-The Elis did what that had done all season; play solid defense but fail to get much going on the offensive side of the puck.
-The Bulldogs didn't make it easy for their hated rivals and fought them tooth and nail all game long.
-Unfortunately, they could never get past the Crimson defense and were shutout by Harvard for the second time that season.
-While injuries and lack of ice were primary malefactors in the team's season, Yale still ended with its worst record in over 20 years.
+Coming into the final game against Harvard, Yale had little to play for other than pride, but that didn't stop some 11,000 fans from attending.
+The Elis played as they had done all season, solid defensively but unable to generate much offence.
+The game was closely contested throughput, but Yale could not get past the Harvard defense and were shut out for the second time for season.
+While injuries and limited ice time were primary factors in the team's struggles, Yale still finished with its worst record in over 20 years.

 W. H. West Jr. served as team manager with G. H. Walker as his assistant.